The Portal for ArcGIS 10.9 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

-- If you have registered items in your portal from a non-federated ArcGIS Server site, you do not need to upgrade the server to 10.7.1 to use the site's services with your portal.
-Services from previous versions of ArcGIS Server can be consumed by Portal for ArcGIS 10.7.1.
+- If you have registered items in your portal from a nonfederated ArcGIS Server site, you do not need to upgrade this ArcGIS Server site to 10.9 to use the site's services with your portal.
+Services from previous versions of ArcGIS Server can be consumed by Portal for ArcGIS 10.9.

 - If the ArcGIS Server site you've federated with the portal includes multiple machines, upgrade your GIS servers sequentially.
 If you have ArcGIS Web Adaptor (single or multiple) configured with your ArcGIS Server site, you also need to update the Web Adaptors to the same version as ArcGIS Server.

-- If you cannot update your current Web Adaptor, you can alternatively install a 10.7.1 version of ArcGIS Web Adaptor (IIS) alongside your previous version on the same machine.
-For example, you can retain your 10.5 version of ArcGIS Web Adaptor (IIS) and install 10.7.1 on the same web server.
+- If you cannot update your current Web Adaptor, you can alternatively install a 10.9 version of ArcGIS Web Adaptor (IIS) alongside your previous version on the same machine.
+For example, you can retain your 10.5 version of ArcGIS Web Adaptor (IIS) and install 10.9 on the same web server.
 You must keep the same Web Adaptor context when upgrading.
-To do this, you'll uninstall the Web Adaptor currently configured with your portal.
-You will then install the 10.7.1 Web Adaptor with the same name used previously.
+To do this, uninstall the Web Adaptor currently configured with your portal, and then install the 10.9 Web Adaptor with the same name used previously.
 Note that two Web Adaptors with the same context cannot be installed on the same machine.

 Back up your content

-You'll also need to back up any customization you've configured for your portal (such as properties you modified in config.js).
+You also need to back up any customization you configured for your portal (such as properties you modified in config.js).

-Previously, you were required to back up the certificate keystore (portal.ks) containing certificates you'd imported into the portal.
-Starting at 10.4.1, this is no longer necessary and the portal keystore will be automatically migrated during your upgrade.
+Previously, you were required to back up the certificate keystore (portal.ks) containing certificates you imported into the portal.
+Starting at 10.4.1, this is no longer necessary and the portal keystore is automatically migrated during upgrade.

-- Extensions for Operations Dashboard or Web AppBuilder must also be backed up.
+- You must also back up extensions for ArcGIS Dashboards or ArcGIS Web AppBuilder.
 The upgrade will not preserve any extensions you have deployed for these clients.
 Once your upgrade is complete, you must redeploy your extensions.

 - Conversely, your content, services, site information, and security settings are all automatically backed up and preserved when upgrading.
 General settings you edited through the portal website, such as adding your organization's logo and name to the website, are also preserved when upgrading.
 You don't need to manually back up this information before upgrading.

-- To ensure you have enough disk space to support the automatic backup during upgrading, determine the amount of space allocated to the portal's content, index, db, and temp directories.
+- To ensure you have enough disk space to support the automatic backup created during the upgrade, determine the amount of space allocated to the portal's content, index, db, and temp directories.
 Validate that the amount of free space available on disk is at least 2.5 times this amount.
 If not, allocate at least 2.5 times more space on disk.
-The portal upgrade will need this free space to successfully back up and upgrade your portal's content, site information, and security settings.
+The portal upgrade needs this free space to successfully back up and upgrade your portal's content, site information, and security settings.
 The default location for these directories is C:\arcgisportal.

-- If you have customized the SSL protocols or the cipher suites used by the portal, you will need to record this information, as it is not retained during the upgrade process.
+- If you have customized the SSL protocols or the cipher suites used by the portal, record this information, as it is not retained during the upgrade process.
 Once the portal upgrade completes, update the SSLCertificates page within the portal's Administrator Directory to restore the previous SSL certificate configuration settings.